-A "Gemba Walk" is a walk to the "scene of the action" that allows, for example, management to get a realistic and true-to-life impression of production.
+A "Gemba Walk" is a walk to the "scene of the action" that allows, for example, management to get a realistic and true-to-life impression of work at the operational level.

 "Gemba Walk" or: "Go and see" instead of "Sit and wish".

 The mysterious-sounding word "gemba" comes from Japanese and means something like "the true place.
 A "true place" is a location that is the focus of an activity or observation.
-For a police officer, for example, this can be a crime scene, or for a journalist, the place where his story takes place.
-For people in the Lean environment, "true places" are the places where work takes place, i.e., where value is created.
-The following text refers to the meaning in the lean environment.
+For a police officer, for example, this can be a crime scene, or for a journalist, the place where his story takes place. .
+In a Lean context, "true places" are the places where work takes place, i.e., where value is created.
+The following text explains the meaning of Gemba in a Lean environment.

 Taiichi Ohno and the chalk circle.

 Gemba Walk is important for management to better understand the operations and challenges of their own organization: Instead of relying purely on reports, even across multiple levels if necessary, you look at the situation yourself on the ground.

 An anecdote from Taiichi Ohno (inventor of the Toyota Production System and thus father of Lean Thinking): He took each and every manager he hired to the production floor on the first day, drew a circle of chalk on the floor, and told the manager to stand in it and observe the processes throughout the day.
 The manager was expected to stay in the circle until – based on her/his observations – she/he found suggestions for improvement found suggestions for improvement based on his observations.